 Emerge has recently redesign its strategy customising its offering to the specific needs of micro, small-growing and medium size SMEs.
 The result is a larger number of SMEs been supported at a much efficient cost per job rate which allows Emerge to have a much larger and meaningful impact.

 CARE - Brazil

-Anglo American's Barro Alto project in Brazil has completed the final year of a three-year community development plan with NGO, CARE Brazil.
-Enterprise development forms a strong focus of the partnership, which also included activities to improve public education and social development in the communities surrounding our operation.
+Our Barro Alto project in Brazil has completed the final year of a three-year community development plan with NGO, CARE Brazil.
+Entrepreneurship courses form a strong focus of the partnership, which also included activities to improve public education and social development in the communities surrounding our operation.
 Local residents have been encouraged to take part in a free entrepreneurial management course aimed at developing business ideas and opportunities in the region.
-The final group of small business owners has now completed the course.
+The third group of small business owners has now completed the course.